MazontheMoon/freeCodeCampDailyChallenge/README.md

 Given two strings, determine how many times the second string appears in the first.Given two strings, determine how many times the second string appears in the first.
 - The pattern string can overlap in the first string.
 For example, "aaa" contains "aa" twice.
 The first two a's and the second two. function count(text, pattern) {...}

+### 15 - HTML Tag Stripper

+Given a string of HTML code, remove the tags and return the plain text content.
+- The input string will contain only valid HTML.
+- HTML tags may be nested.
+- Remove the tags and any attributes.

+function stripTags(html) {...}